List of Fruits Basket characters: Akito Soma

 In the first anime series, Akito is biologically male.
 In the manga, Akito is female but was brought up as a boy by her mother, Ren, and it is not revealed until Chapter 97 that Akito is biologically female.
 Ren decided to raise Akito as a male because she was ashamed of giving birth to a girl who was "god" to the zodiac, and who was receiving more attention from her husband, Akira.
 The only other Somas who knew about Akito's biological sex were the oldest four zodiac members: Kureno, Shigure, Hatori, and Ayame.
 After the curse is broken, Akito no longer hates Tohru and finally accepts her as friend.
-She later begins dressing and living as a woman, and in the final chapter Shigure, whom she is in love with, moves in with her and also her removal Soma's family due the her abusive attitude towards them.
+She later begins dressing and living as a woman, and in the final chapter Shigure, whom she is in love with, moves in with her.